YumYummity/dm-pinger/README.md

 # To-Do
 - Ping counter at bottom of ping text
 - Custom message
-- Fix "friend blocked" message when rate-limited
+- Fix "friend blocked" message when rate-limited (too fast (burst mode, gotta slow that down))
+- Slow burst mode down
+- Prevent launching of multiple at once (safety)

 # Prompts
 `A guide to all the prompts.
 Everything is caps-sensitive!` *Update soon about v0.3*